 The PCB Assembly Trends report is being provided free of charge to all interested parties.
 This unique benefit from Advanced Assembly is designed to help engineers further understand factors at play in the market as well as provide information to assist in quick-turn product innovation, creation and delivery.

-difficult time finding a reliable partner to assemble small quantities of circuit boards.
-In 2004, Advanced Assembly developed a proprietary technology to assemble a few boards at a time and deliver them over 80% faster than the typical industry turn time.
+Advanced Assembly is located in Colorado and is the #1 printed circuit board assembly company specializing in serving design engineers needing 1-35 boards assembled in 1-5 days.
+Until Advanced Assembly was launching in 2004, engineers had a difficult time finding a reliable partner to assemble small quantities of circuit boards.
+To fulfill this need, Advanced Assembly developed a proprietary technology to assemble a few boards at a time and deliver them over 80% faster than the typical industry turn time.
 The company’s financial success proves that it is fulfilling a previously unmet need as evidenced by continual year-over year, double-digit revenue growth.

 Over the last four years, research has shown an overall increase in the need for outsourced PCB assembly services.
 In 2009, the highest percentage of engineers stated a need for assembly services once or twice a quarter.
 At the end of 2011, that number has more than doubled with the highest percentage of respondents saying they have assembly projects 5-10 times a year.
 Anecdotally, engineers are saying the increased need for PCB assembly is due to a demand for producing new product introductions (NPI) within the same timeframe.
 In other words, product development cycles are being compressed so companies can introduce more new products faster.